splunkdevabhi/buildtools/bootstrap/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to CEF Microsoft Windows Add on for Splunk's documentation!
+Welcome to CEF Imperva Incapsula Add on for Splunk's documentation!
 ===================================================================

-This add on implements the foundations for Microsoft Windows when processed by the ArcSight connector into CEF format.
-For events available and provided in samples/* CIM compliance appears to be valid.
-Using CEF as an intermediary requires acceptance of the risk incorrect mapping by the connector can not be detected after the fact using raw.
-What you see is what you get.
+This add on implements the a Splunk add-on for the Imperva Incapsula service

 Requirements